coditori/coditori.github.io/_posts/2020-12-12-manage-dev-prod-config-in-python.markdown

 {% endhighlight %}

-Now we can need to load out config code once then use it anywhere we like, add these lines to you main module:
+Now we need to load our config loader once then use it anywhere we like, add these lines to you main module:
 {% highlight python %}
+# main.py
 from config import config

 def main():